Shreeramghimire/Norwegian_Salmon_Lice_Data_Book/README.md

 ### Effect Size Ranking
 - Rank 1 – Wild Salmon Reservoirs: This factor shows a correlation of r = -0.38, is highly significant (p < 0.001), and has the highest effect size.

-- Rank 2 – Vessel Movement: Vessel movement exhibits a correlation of r = -0.41, with strong significance (p < 0.001) and the highest effect size (⭐⭐⭐⭐⭐).
+- Rank 2 – Vessel Movement: Vessel movement exhibits a correlation of r = -0.41, with strong significance (p < 0.001) and the highest effect size.

-- Rank 3 – Farm Density: Farm density has a positive correlation of r = 0.34, is highly significant (p < 0.001), and a very strong effect size (⭐⭐⭐⭐).
+- Rank 3 – Farm Density: Farm density has a positive correlation of r = 0.34, is highly significant (p < 0.001), and has a very strong effect size (⭐⭐⭐⭐).

 - Rank 4 – Temperature Regimes: Temperature regimes show various correlations, are significant at p < 0.01, and have a strong effect size (⭐⭐⭐⭐).